Progressive Disclosure Techniques: Framework-Agnostic JavaScript Implementation

 }, { threshold: 0.1 });

-Testing these dynamic patterns requires robust mocking and visual regression pipelines.
+Testing these dynamic patterns requires deterministic unit coverage plus end-to-end verification.
 Unit tests using jsdom should verify state transitions and ARIA attribute updates without relying on browser rendering.
-Integration tests via Playwright or Cypress must validate cross-browser focus trapping, keyboard traversal, and CLS metrics during dynamic height calculations.
+Integration tests via Playwright must validate cross-browser focus routing, keyboard traversal, and CLS metrics during dynamic height calculations.

-// Example: jsdom unit test for state synchronization
+// engine.test.ts — Vitest unit test for state synchronization

 import { describe, it, expect } from 'vitest';